Packing up the entire clan and heading south

 Do you think Jacob had any idea that this was the trip that would fulfill God’s promise to Jacob’s grandfather, Abraham?
 “God told Abram, ‘You can count on this, your descendants will immigrate to a foreign country where they will end up oppressed and eventually enslaved.
 They will live there as immigrants and slaves 400 years’” (15:13).

-Author Stephen M. Miller, in A Visual Walk Through Genesis, page 177, says there’s a math problem in the body count—70—of Jacob’s family who migrated to Egypt.
+Bible scholars say there’s a math problem in the body count—70—of Jacob’s family who migrated to Egypt.
 The list of names includes some people who were dead (Er and Onan) and some people who were not yet born (Benjamin supposedly was too young to have 10 sons; see 46:21).
-Miller reports a couple of theories that Bible experts suggest as a way to understand what’s going on.
+Scholars suggest a couple of theories to explain what’s going on.
 What do you think about these suggestions?

 - Don’t take the number 70 literally.
 It’s a figurative way of saying the entire family.
 Seven is a number that suggests completion, because God rested on the seventh day after creation.
 7 times 10 emphasizes the completion.

-- Jews working with their family trees sometimes listed people even before the people were born: “Although Levi wasn’t born yet, the seed from which he came was in Abraham’s body (Hebrews 7:10 NLT).
+- Jews working with their family trees sometimes listed people even before the people were born: “Although Levi wasn’t born yet, the seed from which he came was in Abraham’s body (Hebrews 7:10 New Living Translation).

 Judah—Jacob’s fourth oldest son, behind Reuben, Simeon, and Levi—seems to take the lead in getting things done, as though he’s the emerging alpha male.
 Why do you think he’s the one running things?
 And do you find anything interesting or ironic about him taking the lead?